shirokxnes/Elaine-Shim/README.md

 # It's A Me!
 Hello.
-My name is Elaine.
+My name is Elaine, a normal nonbinary teenager.
 I'm currently a sophomore at Whitney High School.

 #### A few hobbies..
 1. I like math!